 Except with the consent of the Executive, an offer (whether revised or not) may not become or be declared unconditional as to acceptances after 7.00 p.m. on the 60th day after the day the initial offer document was posted.
 The Executive's consent will normally be granted only:-

-- (i) in a competitive situation (see Note 2 below); - (ii) if the board of the offeree company consents to an extension;
+(i) in a competitive situation (see Note 2 below);